 A triple-column cash book (also known as a three-column) includes cash, bank and an additional column for discounts.
 The discounts are for both received and given.

-Below is the difference between the 3 different cash book formats:
+Below is the difference between the 3 different formats: